Marcelixoo/fashion-catalog-system/README.md

 ## Functional requirements

+The initial version of the system provides search capability to a publishing platform where articles, tags and authors are managed via CRUD operations and made searcheable via the `/search` endpoint.

-📝 Articles
+### Articles

-`POST /articles`
+- `POST /articles`
   Create a single article with metadata (title, body, author, tags).
   Automatically syncs the article to the search index.

-`POST /articles/batch`
+- `POST /articles/batch`
   Create multiple articles in one request.
   Each article includes an author and a list of tags.
   All articles are synced to the search engine after insert.

-👤 Authors
+### Authors

-`POST /authors`
+- `POST /authors`
   Create a new author with a unique ID and name.

-`POST /authors/batch`
+- `POST /authors/batch`
   Batch insert multiple authors.
   Useful during initial data ingestion or import operations.

-🏷️ Tags
+### Tags

-`POST /tags`
+- `POST /tags`
   Add a new tag by label.
   If the tag already exists, it can be updated or rejected depending on backend logic.

-`PATCH /tags/:label`
+- `PATCH /tags/:label`
   Update the label of an existing tag.
   Triggers a background resync of related articles in the search index to reflect the updated tag.

-`POST /tags/batch`
+- `POST /tags/batch`
   Batch insert multiple tags.
   Returns a summary of how many were inserted vs. failed.

-`GET /tags`
+- `GET /tags`
   List all tags stored in the database.
   Supports use in filtering UIs or autocomplete features.

-`GET /tags/:label`
+- `GET /tags/:label`
   Retrieve a single tag by its label.
   Useful for checking if a tag exists before assigning it to an article.

-`GET /tags/:label/articles`
+- `GET /tags/:label/articles`
   Fetch all articles that are associated with a tag matching the provided label.
   Returns full articles, each with a list of their tags (not just the matching one).

-🔎 Search
+### Search

-`GET /search`
+- `GET /search`
   Perform a full-text search across articles via the search engine.
   Supports keyword queries and may include filters (e.g., by tag or author) depending on implementation.

 ## Non-functional requirements

 1. Durability: fault tolerance & archivability of historical data.
-3. Agility: strive for streamlined maintenance & isolated testing.
+2. Agility: strive for streamlined maintenance & isolated testing.
-4. Resiliency: service should not stop if dependencies are down or slow to respond (e.g.Cloud Translation API).
+3. Resiliency: service should not stop if dependencies are down or slow to respond (e.g.Cloud Translation API).

 ## Local setup